bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 1. **View** a jar name, version and size, the date of uploading.

-2. **Download** a jar file to your computer by clicking at the download icon in the Actions block near the name of the jar you want to download.
-You need only to specify a folder where to store the jar to and click the «Save» button.
+2. **Download** a jar file to your computer by clicking on the download icon in the Actions block near the name of the jar you want to download.
+You need only to specify a folder where to store the jar to and click the "Save" button.

-3. **Delete** a jar clicking at the corresponding icon in the Actions block near the name of the jar you want to delete
+3. **Delete** a jar clicking on the corresponding icon in the Actions block near the name of the jar you want to delete

 The list of jars can be filtered by its name using the search tool above the list.